SelmaBasheer/Personal-Portfolio/readme.txt

 -----------------------
 # README
 -----------------------
-This is the personal portfolio template of Selma B.
+This is the personal portfolio webpage of Selma B.

 Credits: